chilly61/Apziva-D/README.md

 With only 194 video segments, deep learning models easily overfit.
 Our solutions included:
 - Using transfer learning (ResNet-50 pre-trained on ImageNet)
 - Applying dropout regularization in LSTM
-- Ultimately choosing traditional HOG features which work better with limited data
+- Careful learning rate tuning for LSTM
+- Using HOG + RF as a stable baseline

+### Challenge 2: LSTM Training Instability

+LSTM training on small datasets can be highly unstable—accuracy may fluctuate significantly between runs.
+Solutions:
+- Adjust learning rate (lower values often work better)
+- Use dropout layers (0.5 for LSTM, 0.3 for Dense)
+- Apply early stopping to capture best validation performance
+- Consider using HOG + RF for more predictable results

-### Challenge 2: Class Imbalance
+### Challenge 3: Class Imbalance

 The dataset has slightly more NotFlip (104) than Flip (90) segments.
 We used:
 - Stratified sampling in train/test split
 - Random Forest's built-in handling of class weights

-### Challenge 3: Feature Selection
+### Challenge 4: Feature Selection

 Choosing the right feature representation is crucial.
 We explored:
 - Hand-crafted features (HOG, Color)
 - Deep learning features (ResNet-50)
-- Sequential representations (Frame sequences)
+- Sequential representations (Frame sequences with LSTM)

 ---